 Smoking is not permitted inside our ships.
 Consequently, all internal areas, comprising cabins, lounges, restaurants and other public rooms are non-smoking areas.
 Designated areas for smokers are available externally in selected areas of the open decks.
 We reserve the right to alter our smoking policy during the cruising season and should new national or international maritime legislation subsequently affect this policy, guests will be informed on board accordingly.
 E-cigarettes or similar are only permitted to be used in designated smoking areas.

 If you, or a member of your party, have a particular dietary requirement, we can offer the following dietary options: Gluten-Free, Lactose-Free, Low Cholesterol, Low Fat, Low Salt, Vegan and Vegetarian Meals.
 If you have not done so at the time of booking, please advise any requirements no later than four weeks before departure.
-Pre-packed Kosher and Halal meals are available but only if requested at least eight weeks before sailing.

 A technical call, as highlighted by the * in the itinerary, is a short duration visit to a port that is made for a specific purpose only.
 Such reasons for scheduling a technical call include the taking on of freshwater or fuel oil or embarking or disembarking participants of an organised destination experience that commences at one port and re-joins the vessel at another.
 Independent guests can't go ashore during these brief technical calls.